International Institute of Anthropology

 Lolita Nikolova, PhD

-prehistoric anthropology of Eurasia, or our Bulgarian parties, art shows, the celebrations of the
+everydayness, genealogy, prehistoric anthropology of Eurasia, art shows, the celebrations of the

-humanistic view on the world.
-I am proud to be a member of such formal and non-formal groups
+honest behavior and humanistic view on the world.
+I am proud to be a member of such formal and

-believing that with every cell of my body I do communicate humanity.
-One of them is the
+non-formal groups believing that with every cell of my body I do communicate humanity

 My archaeological research interest has been transformed from searching for the past itself in